Skip to content

 Arco da Rua Augusta // Praça do Comercio

 My favorite part about walking Rua Augusta is keeping my eye on the beautiful arch that frames the end of the street.
-The construction of the arch was completed in 1873.
-It was built to symbolize the city’s reconstruction after the devastation of the 1755 earthquake.
+The arch was completed in 1873 and symbolizes the city’s reconstruction after the devastation of the 1755 earthquake.

 Miradouro de Santa Luzia